The General Staff of the AFU updated the losses of the Russian army in the war against Ukraine — online.ua

-In the 24 hours from February 19 to 20, the Russian army lost 1,190 soldiers in the war against Ukraine.
-The Ukrainian Armed Forces also destroyed a lot of equipment, including 63 enemy artillery systems.
+Over the past 24 hours, from February 23 to 24, the Russian army lost 1,050 soldiers in the war against Ukraine.
+In total, over exactly three years of full-scale invasion, the enemy's losses amount to 868,230 soldiers.

 Points of attention

-- The Russian army suffered heavy losses in the war against Ukraine, with 1,190 soldiers eliminated in just 24 hours.
+- The Russian army has suffered substantial losses in the war against Ukraine, with 1,050 soldiers lost in just 24 hours.

-- The Ukrainian Armed Forces successfully destroyed 63 enemy artillery systems and numerous other enemy equipment during the conflict.
+- Over three years of full-scale invasion, the enemy's combat losses have reached a staggering total of over 868,230 soldiers.

-- The total losses of the Russian Federation in the war against Ukraine include over 863 thousand people killed, over 10 thousand tanks destroyed, and over 21 thousand armored combat vehicles annihilated.
+- The General Staff of the Armed Forces of Ukraine reported losses not only in soldiers but also in various military equipment such as tanks, armored vehicles, aircraft, and more.

 aircraft — 370 units;